 E618 Assembly and Maintenance

 Due to its considerable weight, the Nautilus E618 elliptical requires two people for assembly.
 The assembly process is straightforward, but due to the many parts that need assembly, it may take up to two hours.
 The body of the machine, with the pulleys, magnetic brake, motors, belt, etc., comes already assembled.

-So, for assembly, you will have to connect the rear part of the frame with the rails, to the front section.
+For assembly, you’ll have to connect the rear part of the frame with the rails to the front section.
 Then attach the console mast, the pedal arms, the mobile handlebars, the pedals, and the console.

 A small bottle of silicone lubricant (is provided); therefore, it’s recommended to lubricate the joints a little bit before assembly.
 This way, you won’t have to re-lube the machine for a long time.

-For maintenance, the most important aspect is keeping the rails free of any debris as this can lead to damage either to the tracks or to the gliding wheels.
+For maintenance, the most important aspect is keeping the rails free of any debris.
+This can lead to damage either to the tracks or to the gliding wheels.
 Other than this, make sure you don’t spill any liquids on the console and the flywheel case.

 - Assembled dimensions: 73L x 27W x 67H inches (186L x 67W x 170H cm)